 - Dyslexia and reading difficulties

-- ADD/ADHD-related problems (inattention, off-task, low productivity)
+- Attention-deficit and hyperactivity related problems (inattention, off-task, low productivity)

 - Peer relationship problems